-We know selenium benefits are enormous, but it’s often hard to get selenium in your everyday diet.
-So if you’re struggling to get this healthy compound, I’ve got the food just for you: Brazil nuts.
+We know selenium benefits are enormous, but it’s often hard to get it in your everyday diet.
+If you’re struggling to get this healthy compound, I’ve got the food just for you: Brazil nuts.

 Though commonly called nuts, Brazil nuts are actually seeds from the Brazil nut tree, one of the largest trees growing upward of 200 feet found in the Amazon.
-These trees are so incredibly large that just one can produce a whopping 250 pounds of nuts in a year.
-(2) The nut itself resembles a coconut and can reach up to five pounds, holding 12–20 seeds in orange-like segments that are then split during harvesting.
+These trees are so incredibly large that just one can produce a whopping 250 pounds of nuts in a year and live to be 500 to 800 years old.

-Brazil nuts are great for inflammatory issues in the body because they’re tremendous anti-inflammatory foods.
-Brazil nuts, as do most nuts, contain ellagic acid.
 Why is this important?
 Ellagic acid has high anti-inflammatory properties in the body and can even be neuroprotective.
-(3)

 Many health professionals believe and some studies have shown a possible link between having toxic levels of mercury in the body and cancer incidence.
-Some animal studies show that the selenium can help reduce toxic mercury levels, which can further help fight cancer.
-(7)
+Some animal studies show that the selenium can help reduce toxic mercury levels, which may further help fight cancer.

 3. Mood Lifter